yshalsager/developing-android-apps-with-kotlin-notes/Lesson 06 - App Architecture (Persistence).md

 @Query("SELECT * FROM daily_sleep_quality_table ORDER BY nightId DESC")
 fun getAllNights(): LiveData<List<SleepNight>>
 ```

+##### Suspend functions and LiveData in DAO
+Note that functions that return `LiveData` in the DAO can't use suspend keyword because it will cause compile-time errors.

 ### Creating a [Room](https://developer.android.com/reference/android/arch/persistence/room/RoomDatabase) [Database](https://developer.android.com/reference/android/arch/persistence/room/Database)
 You need to create an abstract database holder class, annotated with `@Database`.
 This class has one method that either creates an instance of the database if the database doesn't exist, or returns a reference to an existing database.